maaikecelie/DigitalKorea-Final-Paper-MaaikeCelie/README.md

 Sentiment scores are nearly identical across subgroups and are mostly neutral.
 The topic modelling reveals that respondents rely on a shared set of recurring themes, rather than subgroup‑specific vocabularies.

 **Instructions to reproduce**
-To reproduce the analysis, load the Immigrant Interviews Survey dataset in Orange Data Mining,use the data and scripts and follow the ODM pipeline provided in this repository.
+To reproduce the analysis, load the Immigrant Interviews Survey dataset in Orange Data Mining, use the data and scripts and follow the ODM pipeline, all provided in this repository.